Stephen Hillenburg: Early life and education

-He attended Savanna High School in Anaheim, describing himself as a "band geek" who played the trumpet.
+He attended Savanna High School in Anaheim, California, saying that he was a "band geek" who played the trumpet.
 At age 15, he snorkeled for the first time; Hillenburg took part in a "dive program" at Woods Coves in Laguna Beach, as part of the Regional Occupational Program at Savanna.
 This experience, as well as subsequent dives, reinforced his interest in, and led to his decision to study, marine biology in college: "The switch clicked and I decided I wanted to be a marine biologist, but I also liked being an artist."
 Some of his high-school teachers, who knew of his interest in art and fascination with the ocean, advised him otherwise, saying: "You should just draw fish."
 However, the idea of drawing fish seemed boring to him and he was more riveted by "making weird, little paintings".
 During a few summers after finishing high school, he worked as a fry cook and lobster boiler at a fast-food seafood restaurant in Maine.
-(This later inspired SpongeBob SquarePants' occupation in the television series, which he would begin developing in 1994.)
+(This later inspired SpongeBob SquarePants's occupation in the television series.)

 Hillenburg went to Humboldt State University in Arcata, California, as a marine-science major.
-He minored in art, and claimed that "[he] blossomed as a painter in Humboldt."
+He minored in art and said "[he] blossomed as a painter in Humboldt."
 In 1984, he earned his bachelor's degree in natural-resource planning and interpretation, with an emphasis on marine resources.
 He intended to take a master's degree, but said it would be in art: "Initially I think I assumed that if I went to school for art I would never have any way of making a living, so I thought it might be smarter to keep art my passion and hobby and study something else.
 But by the time I got to the end of my undergrad work, I realized I should be in art."